jmyorston/sicp/readme.md

 # SICP
-This repo is my attempt over time to work through the excercises in SICP to understand more about computer science.
+This repo is my attempt over time to work through the excercises in SICP.

 ## Set up tips